Statebank, Mangalore

-Statebank, Mangalore is a locality in Mangalore which is also the heart of Mangalore.
+Statebank, Mangalore is a locality in Mangaluru which is also the heart of Mangaluru.

-The 1907 Mangalore town map shows "Madras Bank" at the same location as StateBank, while the bus stand seems to be erstwhile Basel Mission shops.
+The 1907 Mangaluru town map shows "Madras Bank" at the same location as StateBank, while the bus stand seems to be erstwhile Basel Mission shops.

-In simple words State Bank is what Majestic area is to Bangalore.
-Mangalore's city bus station is also situated in State Bank.
-Almost all the city buses in Mangalore have State Bank as the destination location, which is why it is common for one to see "State Bank" written in bus route display of most of the private and KSRTC buses.
+In simple words State Bank is what Majestic area is to Bengaluru.
+Mangaluru's city bus station is also situated in State Bank.
+Almost all the city buses in Mangaluru have State Bank as the destination location, which is why it is common for one to see "State Bank" written in bus route display of most of the private and KSRTC buses.

-This place would have inherited this name as the main branch of State Bank of India of Mangalore region is located at Old Port Road.
+This place would have inherited this name as the main branch of State Bank of India of Mangaluru region is located at Old Port Road.